lauracion/d4p/README.md

 * What incentives are you giving to self suficient countries? no simple answer.

+Session 3c (G02): Data Practices, Lessons and Challenges
+Chair: Bilal Gokpinar, University College London

+[24] "Managing Personalization-Privacy Paradox of Digital Services: A Systematic Literature Review"; Ming-Wei Hsu*, Glenn Parry, Alex Kharlamov - University of the West England, UK.

+* tensions arise when using data for personalisation. privay, control over access to personal info. privacy paradox, people say they are concerned about privacy but in practice they share all of their data for free. personalisation, better customer experience.

+* how do we find balance_ personalisation/privacy pardox. firms need personal info to provide personalised services, consumers express that they have privacy concerns, in seeking to create a personalised service to gain customers, firms may lose customers

+* Systematic literature review to approach this paradox based on 45 papers.
+See paper submitted to d4p for details on methods and fine description of findings.

 Session 3a (JBR): Privacy 1
 Chair: Anil Bharath, Imperial College London (@imperialcollege)